 The County of Minburn is committed to providing efficient services and maintaining safe conditions for residents throughout the winter season.
-However, given the County's extensive size, it takes time for Public Works crews to get to all areas.
+However, given the County's extensive size, it takes time for Operation crews to get to all areas.
 Crews work as fast as they safely can in difficult conditions and plan their routes according to the priority levels and timelines approved by County Council.

 - School Bus Routes (view map)

 - Private Driveways